-The estimated timing and cost of the Oak Tree Preservation projects are shown below.
-A total of \$56,700 will be utilized for the heritage oak tree preservation and propagation plan in Fiscal Year 23-24 and the remaining balance of \$91,746 will finance the ongoing oak tree preservation efforts as needed.
-The entire costs of the Oak Tree Preservation projects are expected to be funded with the Oak Tree Mitigation Fee revenue.
+The estimated timing and cost of the Oak Tree Preservation is shown below.
+The entire costs of the Oak Tree Preservation projects are expected to be funded with the Oak Tree Preservation Fee revenue.

-Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Heritage Oak Preservation and Propagation Plan 1/1/2024 \$56,700 100% \$56,700 Oak Tree Preservation Projects Ongoing Evaluation \$91,746 100% \$91,746
+Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Citywide Oak Tree Maintenance 2024-25 \$90,000 100% \$90,000 Oak Tree Preservation Projects Ongoing Evaluation \$9,975 100% \$9,975

-Statement of Site Improvements Fee Program Planned Expenditures and Changes in Fund Balance
+Statement of Site Improvements Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 At permit issuance or other grants of approval, the developer agrees to develop the property in accordance with City codes and other appropriate ordinances such as, Building code, Plumbing Code, Grading Code, Highway Permit Ordinance, Mechanical Code, Unified Development Code, Undergrounding of Utilities Ordinance, Sanitary Sewer and Industrial Waste Ordinance, Electrical Code, and Fire Code.
 The developer also agrees to various conditions of approval for various community improvements.
 Prior to the issuance of building permits, building final, or in accordance with the approved conditions of approval, the developer pays to the City their contribution towards their fair share of the costs.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on utility and community facilities measured by the square footage of the development.

-As of June 30, 2023, there is a \$582,149 balance in the Site Improvement Fee account.
+As of June 30, 2024, there is a \$608,459 balance in the Site Improvement Fee account.
 The City is utilizing the balance for the following site improvement projects: